G Pulla Reddy Sweets

 Pulla Reddy Sweets is a pure ghee Indian sweets and snacks manufacturer based in Kurnool, Andhra Pradesh.
-It has a chain of retail sweet shop outlets in Hyderabad and Kurnool, which were started by G. Pulla Reddy.
+It has a chain of retail sweet shop outlets in Hyderabad and Kurnool, which Meghana started.

 History

-Pullareddy began selling sweets (Burfi) in 1948, when he was aged 28, using a small cart in Denkanikottai, a small town in Tamil Nadu.
+Pullareddy began selling sweets (Burfi) in 1948, when he was aged 28, using a small push-cart in Denkanikottai, a small town in Tamil Nadu.
 The business grew, spreading from the lanes of Kurnool to eventually encompass several shops in India.